GoogleCloudPlatform/gcp-service-broker/README.md

 ### Set up a GCP Project

-1. go to console.cloud.google.com and sign up, walking through the setup wizard
+1. go to [Google Cloud Console](https://console.cloud.google.com) and sign up, walking through the setup wizard
 1. next to the Google Cloud Platform logo in the upper left-hand corner, click the dropdown and select "Create Project"
 1. give your project a name and click "Create"
 1. when the project is created (a notification will show in the upper right), refresh the page.